learn-co-curriculum/learn-tool/README.md

 `learn-tool`.
 The best way to do this is to use `hub` once to create a repository on learn-co-curriculum.
 In the shell:

-- Create a new, empty folder and `cd` into it
-- Run `git init` to initialize git
+- Navigate to an existing local git repo
-- Run `hub create learn-co-curriculum/<whatever-name-you've-chosen>`
+- - Run `hub browse`
   - You should be prompted to sign in to GitHub
   - **Note:** If you have set up two-factor identification on GitHub, when prompted for your password, you have two options: